lboddapati/DoordashLite/README.md

 - The restaurant detail screen is a very barebones implementation for now.

 ## Known Issues
-- The LifecycleAwareSubscriptionManager disposes of any inflight requests.
+- The LifecycleAwareSubscriptionManager disposes of any inflight requests when it received an ON_STOP lifecycle event.
 As a result, if the user navigates away from the app (backgrounds the app for example) while the restaurant list is still loading and comes back to it, they might see a forever loading spinner.
   - **TODO (potential fixes):**
     - Build capability into subscription manager to replay inflight requests that were discarded
     - Refresh restaurant list when user comes back to the activity (load requests in onResume instead of onCreate)